meihonggao/GAE-LGA/README.md

 > If you have any questions in using the program, please feel free to contact us by email: meihonggao@mail.nwpu.edu.cn.

 ## Requirements
+GAE-LGA is tested in the conda environment.
+It is also recommended that you use this method to test the program.
+Of course, you can also execute the program using your own familiar environment.
 Before using GAE-LGA, users first need to install the following environments on their computers：
   * Python 3.6.2
   * PyTrorch 1.9.1
   * NumPy 1.19.2
   * scikit-learn 0.24.1
-This model is tested in the conda environment.
-It is also recommended that you use this method to test the program.
-Of course, you can also execute the program in the way you are used to.

 ## Code
 This directory stores the python code of the model